Thinning hair – its causes and treatments

 Another trigger for hair thinning and loss in women is an inflammatory condition affecting the scalp.
 That might be eczema, psoriasis, or a condition called frontal fibrosing alopecia, which typically causes scarring and hair loss, sometimes permanent, at the front of the scalp above the forehead.

 Other Causes Of Thinning Hair

 Other common causes of hair thinning and loss include overuse of damaging hair products, or tools such as dryers and other devices that heat the hair.
 Underlying illness, autoimmune conditions such as lupus, nutritional deficiencies, or hormonal imbalances may also cause hair to shed.

 The good news!

-The good news is that in many cases this hair loss can be stabilised with treatment, and it may be reversible.
+The good news is that in many cases hair thinning and/or loss can be stabilised with treatment, and it may be reversible.
 When it’s not, there are a number of new cosmetic approaches that can help.

 When medical treatments fall short, women can also consider cosmetic options to make up for lost hair, such as wearing a wig.
 At the other end of the spectrum is hair transplantation, a surgical procedure that moves active follicles from the back of the scalp to areas where the hair is thinning.
 Once transplanted, the hair grows normally.

 Hair transplantation is typically performed as an outpatient surgical procedure.
 In appropriate patients, it can be extremely successful, but it won’t work for everyone, says Dr Deborah Scott, assistant professor of dermatology at Harvard Medical School and co-director of the Hair Loss Clinic at Brigham and Women’s Hospital.
 One drawback is the expense: it can cost thousands of dollars.
 The procedure also requires recovery time.
 And it may not be the correct solution for women who have diffuse thinning across the whole scalp.
 It’s more effective in treating smaller, more defined areas of balding.